Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis: Convergence Analysis

 Set $\delta_{t+1}$ to be the desired accuracy of an approximate solution $q^{(t+1)}$ specified in {\bf (A3)}: $\delta_{t+1} = 1/(t+1)^2$, we have the following guarantee for the inner loop. \begin{corollary}[Inner Loop Complexity] Under {\bf (A1)}, {\bf (A2)}, and {\bf (A4)}, if we run the Langevin algorithm with step size $\eta_t = O\left(\frac{\lambda_1 \lambda_2 \delta_{t+1}}{p(1+\lambda_1)^2\exp(8/\lambda_2)}\right)$ on (\ref{eq:subprob}), then an approximate solution satisfying $\KL(q^{(t+1)}\| q^{(t+1)}_*) \leq \delta_{t+1}$ can be obtained within $O\left(\frac{\lambda_2\exp(8/\lambda_2)}{\lambda_1\eta_t}\log\frac{2\KL(q^{(t)}\| q^{(t+1)}_*)}{\delta_{t+1}} \right)$-iterations.
 Moreover, $\KL(q^{(t)}\|q^{(t+1)}_*)$ $(t\in\{1,2,\ldots,T+1\})$ are uniformly bounded with respect to $t$ as long as $q^{(1)}$ is a Gaussian distribution and {\bf(A3)} is satisfied. \end{corollary}

 We comment that for the inner loop we utilized the \textit{overdamped} Langevin algorithm, since it is the most standard and commonly used sampling method for the objective~\eqref{eq:subprob}.
-Our analysis can easily incorporate other inner loop updates such as the \textit{underdamped} (kinetic) Langevin algorithm \citep{eberle2019couplings}, which may improve the iteration complexity under the LSI \citep{ma2019there}.
+Our analysis can easily incorporate other inner loop updates such as the underdamped Langevin algorithm \citep{cheng2018underdamped,eberle2019couplings} or the Metropolis-adjusted Langevin algorithm \citep{roberts1996exponential,dwivedi2018log}, which may improve the iteration complexity.